ubuntu-flutter-community/yaru_tutorial/README.md

 The basic yaru theme and colors are in but we got more things to do:

 1) **Make the window consist of 100% flutter widgets with client side window decorations** <-- next
-2) use yaru_icons
-3) Make the window have 4 founded corners
+2) Make the window have 4 founded corners
+3) Create a master detail app
+4) use yaru_icons

 ### yaru_widgets.dart